Ramblurr/elusivetruth/_posts/2012-12-31-a-boy-bike-and-raft.markdown

 (pictured below).

 There's something about human-powered travel I find indelibly attractive.
-Applying a bit of sweat and wit to traverse long distances self-supported is my effort to push back against this machine dominated world of automation and instant gratification.
+Applying a bit of sweat and wit to traverse long distances is my little rebellion against this machine dominated world of automation and instant gratification.

 Now, self-supported *amphibious* human-powered transport, hah!
 What a notion!